marginalhours/dom-particles/README.md

 ## Emitters

-Emitters are created (and returned) by the `addEmitter` function on a `Manager` object.
+Emitters are created (and returned) by the `addEmitter` function on a `DomParticles` object.
 They provide a convenient way to create multiple particles with similar properties.

 ### Options